jojozhuang/jojozhuang.github.io/_note/notes/aws-certified-solutions-architect-associate.md

 2019-09-08 20:34:17 johnnyawsguru-s3-01
 2019-09-08 22:41:06 johnnyawsguru-version-01
 ```
-Find the credentials, which is stored in file '~/.aws/credentials'.
+Actually, the 'aws configure' command stores the credentials to file, which is stored in '~/.aws/credentials'.
 ```raw
 [root@ip-172-31-93-212 ec2-user]# cd ~
 [root@ip-172-31-93-212 ~]# ls -la